statamic/docs/content/collections/docs/antlers.md

 There are more than 150 built-in [modifiers](/reference/modifiers) that can do anything from array manipulations to automatically writing HTML for you.
 You can also [create your own modifiers](/extending/modifiers) to do unthinkable things we assumed nobody would ever need to do, until you arrived.

 You can even create [Macros](/modifiers/macro) to combine sets of often used modifiers into one, new reusable one.

-#### Legacy Syntax

-The New Antlers Parser still supports what we're now calling the "[Legacy Syntax](/antlers-legacy#stringshorthand-style)" styles, and will continue to do so until Statamic 4.0.

 ### Creating Variables